KavyaSreeRJ09/ChatBot/README.md

-# ChatBot
-To perform mathematical calculations
+# ChatBot - To perform mathematical calculations

-#Introduction
+# Introduction

     • A chatbot used here is an application to perform mathematical calculations.

     • It gets an expression from an user and make calculations and produce an output.

-  • Appropriate input (numbers / expressions) should be given
+    • Appropriate input (numbers / expressions) should be given.

     • It supports operations like addition,subtraction,multiplication,division,floor division,square of a number and many more.

     • The result obtained will be an accurate.

 # Tools used

     • Visual Studio

 # Technologies used

     •JAVASCRIPT (main.js)

     •HTML (index.html)

     •SCSS (Style sheets)

 # Output